fondlykip/chicago_taxi_data/README.md

 This endpoint will return total fare and total number of trips per taxi company listed in the dataset.

-When you are done running pipelines, the docker containers can be stopped by running the following command in the terminal;
+When you are done running the pipelines and accessing the APIs, the docker containers can be stopped by running the following command in the terminal;

 ```bash
 docker compose down --volumes